Paracord (short for parachute cord) is one of the most versatile materials that you’re ever going to run into.

 4. Lace Replacements

 You don’t want to walk in wet boots.
-Maybe you had to move through the rain, maybe you woke up and your boots were rained on.
+Maybe you had to move through the rain, perhaps you woke up and your boots were rained on.

 Whatever the case, you can’t walk in them, so strip those laces out and dry the boots over a fire, then pop in some paracord to replace those laces.

-Paracord works as a long-term solution as well, so if you have older boots and don’t want to pay for laces, you can just strip a few paracords to be able to re-lace them up.
+Paracord can be used as a long-term solution as well, so if you have older boots and don’t want to pay for laces, you can just strip a few paracords to be able to re-lace them up.

 5. Pulley System